JSFoundation/TAC/Applications/arc.md

   likeID *String
 ```

-`arc-create` is an npm script. if you add it and `npm run create` the `.arc` file above would generate the following local code:
+`arc-create` is an installable npm script.
+Once in your project with `.arc` file above `npm run create` generates the following local code:

 ```
 /